hphelion/documentation/hz.gettingstarted.md

 Click "Images and Snapshots" to view available server and volume images and their details.
 HP provides a list of server and volume images for your use or you can create a "snapshot" of your own server or volume image.
 You can launch an instance from the instructions in this section as well as from the instructions under [Create an Instance](#Instance) above.

 1. Click "Images and Snapshots" in the left hand-navigation to display image names and information.
 For more details, click the image name on the "Images" page.
+Images listed under "Public" are available to anyone.
+"Project" images are private.

+***Images and Snapshots Image 1

-2. To delete an image, clck the box next to its name and click "Delete Images" in the upper-right hand navigation.
+2. To delete an image, click the box next to its name and click "Delete Images" in the upper-right hand navigation.

 3. To create an image, click "+Create Image" in the top navigation to open the "Create an Image" pop-up.